Sun Belt Conference: Sports

-As of the current 2022–23 school year, the Sun Belt Conference sponsors championship competition in nine men's and ten women's NCAA sanctioned sports.
-The most recent changes to sports sponsorship were the reinstatement of men's soccer, which had been dropped after the 2020–21 school year, and the addition of beach volleyball, both in 2022–23.
+As of the current 2025–26 school year, the Sun Belt Conference sponsors championship competition in nine men's and ten women's NCAA sanctioned sports.
+The most recent change to sports sponsorship was the reinstatement of women's swimming and diving in 2023–24.

 When Marshall was formally introduced as an incoming Sun Belt member, SBC commissioner Keith Gill also announced that the conference would reinstate men's soccer once all new members joined.
-Men's soccer resumed play in 2022–23 with six full members joined by three associates.
+Men's soccer resumed play in 2022–23 with six full members joined by three associates; a fourth associate joined in 2023–24.
 Beach volleyball started play with eight members, evenly divided between full members and associates.

-The conference also announced it would start sponsoring women's swimming and diving no later than the 2023-24 school year, as well as explore the possibility of sponsoring field hockey.

 Men's sponsored sports by school

-Member-by-member sponsorship of the nine men's SBC sports for the 2022–23 academic year.
+Member-by-member sponsorship of the nine men's SBC sports for the 2025–26 academic year.

 Men's varsity sports not sponsored by the Sun Belt

 Women's sponsored sports by school

-Member-by-member sponsorship of the 10 women's SBC sports for the 2022–23 academic year.
+Member-by-member sponsorship of the 10 women's SBC sports for the 2025–26 academic year.